 The judges also noted two of this year's entries for honourable mention, John Edwards' entry Young Mary-Ann Bugg on the Run 2017 and Lucas Grogan's The Wrestlers 2016.

 The People’s Choice Award of $5,000 is awarded to the winning artist as voted by the public.
-Voting is available at the Gallery and online using a voting platform generously hosted by the KILGOUR PRIZE 2017 media partner, the Newcastle Herald.
+Voting was available in the exhibition space at the Gallery and also online, using a voting platform generously hosted by the KILGOUR PRIZE 2017 media partner, the Newcastle Herald.
+Voting closed 27 September 2017.

 Cover image: People's Choice Winner 2016 Liam Ambrose Men with beards remind her of her father (detail) 2015 acrylic on linen 81.5 x 81.5cm Artist collection Courtesy the artist